kintohub/todolist-api-example/README.md

 ## Configuration

-The only thing you'll must specify is the environment variable that has a connection string to point to the MongoDB database.
+The only thing you must specify is the environment variable that has a connection string to point to the MongoDB database.

 ### Environment variables
 1. `MONGODB_CONNECTION_STRING` **(required)**  – MongoDB connection string, e.g. `mongodb://<user_name>:<password>@localhost:27017/<db_name>?authSource=<auth_db_name>`